rancher/rancher-docs/versioned_docs/version-2.5/rancher-manager.md

 ---
 title: "Rancher 2.5"
-shortTitle: "Rancher 2.5"
 description: "Rancher adds significant value on top of Kubernetes: managing hundreds of clusters from one interface, centralizing RBAC, enabling monitoring and alerting.
 Read more."
-metaTitle: "Rancher 2.5 Docs: What is New?"
-metaDescription: "Rancher 2 adds significant value on top of Kubernetes: managing hundreds of clusters from one interface, centralizing RBAC, enabling monitoring and alerting.
-Read more."
-insertOneSix: false
-weight: 2
-ctaBanner: 0
 slug: /
 ---
 Rancher was originally built to work with multiple orchestrators, and it included its own orchestrator called Cattle.
 With the rise of Kubernetes in the marketplace, Rancher 2 exclusively deploys and manages Kubernetes clusters running anywhere, on any provider.